Misconduct Outside Work | Authors: Jordan Reiner & Simon Pelsmakher

 This time of year, alcohol flows freely at office Christmas parties.
 Over-intoxication at such events put employees in hapless situations.
 A celebration with colleagues can end with staff members humiliating themselves, disputes between co-workers and even injuries, all in plain sight of your superiors and management.
 If you are attending an office party this year, do not forget that this is a workplace event and an extension of your working day.
 Your employer remains responsible for the health and safety of all employees at the event.

 Drinking in moderation will ensure the new year does not start as a disaster for you with interpersonal disputes, a human rights complaint, harassment allegations, injuries, negative publicity or worse, getting fired.

 Lecker & Associates have represented employees of Ontario for over 35 years.
 Wrongful dismissal cases remain a cornerstone of our practice.
 If you find yourself in the unfortunate situation of being fired for misconduct outside work, contact us.
-We have successfully litigated many such cases and can advise you better than most.
+Our team of Toronto employment lawyers have successfully litigated many such cases and can advise you better than most.

 We wish you a safe and happy holiday season.

 If you enjoyed this article, please consider sharing it.